 Not of this guide has focused on educators' rights and the limits of schools' rights to control their employees in different settings.
-The reality is that some of your conduct may cross the line.
+The reality is that someone may contend that your conduct has crossed the line.
 Even worse, you may face backlash from the school or community, even when you have complied with all school district policies and are acting within your rights.
 This section provides information on what to expect and how to respond if that happens.